Promethaes/Canopy/README.md

 # Canopy
 A Behaviour Tree Editor for Unity largely based off of [Kiwi Coder's BT editor tutorials](https://www.youtube.com/c/TheKiwiCoder).

+Documentation and an upload to the Unity Asset Store are both currently in progress.

+This tool mainly differs from KiwiCoder's in the way that the blackboard works.
+Canopy provides a generic blackboard that works in the same style as querying an element in UI Builder and other such web-alike APIs.

 # Features
 - Create Behaviour Trees and Blackboards in Unity visually
 - Extend node types via inheritence
 - Basic AI perception and navigation wrappers
 - Modular Blackboard focused on ease of use

 # Helper Node Types
 - Concurrency Node (Single Threaded): Run all children at the same time.
 If one fails, the whole node fails.